rolspace/www.rolandoramos.tech/rebuild/content/blog/the-ienumerable-group-by-overloads/index.md

    };
 ```

-One important difference between this overload and the previous two overloads, is that the return value of the method is no longer a collection of type  <code>IEnumerable&lt;IGrouping&lt;TKey, TSource&gt;&gt;</code>, where TKey is the type of the key and TSource is the type of the grouped items.
+One important difference between this overload and the previous two overloads, is that the return value of the method is no longer a collection of type `IEnumerable<IGrouping<TKey, TSource>>`, where TKey is the type of the key and TSource is the type of the grouped items.

 In this case, the type of the grouped collection depends on the third parameter discussed earlier.
-In the example, the return value of the method is a collection of type  <code>IEnumerable&lt;“AnonymousType”&gt;</code>, where the Anonymous Type has four properties: Key, Count, MaxAge, and MinAge.
+In the example, the return value of the method is a collection of type `IEnumerable<“AnonymousType”>`, where the Anonymous Type has four properties: Key, Count, MaxAge, and MinAge.

 The sample generates a new collection where the items contain the key used to create the grouping, the number of elements in the group, and the maximum/minimum age within that group: